 The Thomas LMF is a compact linear diaphragm pump series that measures less than three inches (72 mm) in each direction.
 Thomas offers 115V, 230V, 12V, and 24V AC options for both the LMF3 and LMF4 models.
 Depending on the model, Liquid Linear pumps provide a free flow of 0.006 cfm (185 ml/min) or 0.0105 cfm (300 ml/min), while being able to reach a pressure of 13 psi (0.9 bar) and up to 9 in Hg (3 m H2O) suction height.

-Thomas LMF liquid linear diaphragm pumps are often selected for wide range of medical, environmental and industrial applications, due to their low sound levels, low power consumption, and the long lifetime provided.
+Thomas LMF liquid linear diaphragm pumps are often selected for a wide range of medical, environmental, and industrial applications, due to their low sound levels, low power consumption, and the long lifetime provided.

 This economical pump is self-priming in order to facilitate fluid flow.
 The LMF series can accommodate dosing requirements for cleaning and sanitation applications by adjusting the stroke to dispense the desired volume.
 Low sound levels are critical in the dental office for the comfort of the patient when undergoing treatment.
-The long lifetime and economical price is why the LMF pump is selected for low pressure applications.
+The long lifetime and economical price are why the LMF pump is selected for low-pressure applications.